kgediya/Spectacles-Vision-Crafter/README.md

 ## ⚙️ Key Features

 - **🎨 Drawing-first AI understanding**
-  Detects and prioritizes sketches and doodles as the main object, ignoring canvases like paper, iPad, notebooks, walls, or drawing tools.
+  Detects and prioritizes sketches and doodles as the main object, ignoring canvases like paper, iPad, notebooks, walls, or drawing tool through prompt guidance

 - **🗣️ Voice-activated scanning**
-  Users can trigger the entire vision scan process through **voice commands** via the Voice ML module.
+  Users can trigger the entire vision scan process through **speech recognition** via the Voice ML module.

-- **📷 Spectacles live view integration**
+- **📷 Spectacles Camera access**
+  Camera frame capture powered by **Camera Module**

+- **⚓ Object anchoring**
-  Scene capture powered by **Camera Module** and **Instant World Hit Test** for immediate 3D anchoring to wherever you're looking at.
+  **Instant World Hit Test** for immediate 3D anchoring to wherever you're looking at

 - **🧠 Smart prompt generation using Vision**
   Frame data is processed using **OpenAI Vision API** to generate a **precise, 3D-ready text prompt for asset generation**.